- Community Partners

 Bonnie has worked with battered women for over 25 years.
 She co-authored a book titled “Elder Abuse Detection and Intervention: A Collaborative Approach.”
 Her numerous published articles and manuals on abuse in later life have been distributed throughout the country.
 For more than a decade, she has presented at national, regional, statewide and local conferences on domestic violence and elder abuse.
 Bonnie has a Masters in Social Work from the University of Wisconsin—Madison.
 Bonnie’s office is located in Boulder, Colorado.

-Linda Dawson, J.D., is the Elder Justice Coordinator for the National Clearinghouse on Abuse in Later Life (NCALL).
-Linda is responsible for nationwide leadership within the criminal and civil justice systems on enhancing safety and the quality of life of older victims and survivors of elder abuse, neglect and financial exploitation.
-In addition, she provides training and technical assistance, as needed, to professionals throughout the country, including Office of Violence Against Women (OVW) grantees and the NCALL Tribal project.
+Shelly Fox is the Justice System Coordinator for the National Clearinghouse on Abuse in Later Life (NCALL), a project of End Domestic Abuse Wisconsin (End Abuse).
+Shelly is responsible for nationwide leadership within the criminal justice system on enhancing safety and the quality of life of older victims and survivors of elder abuse, neglect and financial exploitation.
+In addition, Shelly provides training and technical assistance, as needed, to professionals throughout the country, including Office on Violence Against Women (OVW) grantees and the NCALL tribal project.

 Elder Victim Service and Advocacy Coordinator